stefkeB/ifcopenshell_examples/README.md

 # IfcOpenShell Examples

-Series of smaller examples, using IfcOpenShell as a general-purpose IFC library.
+Series of examples on how to use IfcOpenShell https://github.com/IfcOpenShell/IfcOpenShell as a general-purpose IFC library.

-Focus is on Python and C++ examples.
+Primary focus is on Python examples, with and without interface.
 See the Wiki for more in-depth explanation for the different examples.

+A second objective is to collect all examples into one, more comprehensive IFC-viewer.